ridhuanhassan/demo-rest-api/README.md

 This project is built entirely using pure Node JS except for test files which relies on Jest framework.

 I had limit what will be included in this demo due to time constraint.
 But you can expect a few things as listed below but not limited to just those mentioned.
+My best suggestion is that you have to dive into my code to know more.

 * Implementation of HTTP request router.
   * Supports GET, POST, PUT, PATCH, and DELETE.